 There will always be a need for in-person appointments, but in order to compete with other practices, you also need to have a slick, seamless Telehealth offering.
 Rather than thinking of this as a challenge, consider it an opportunity.
 For starters, it’s going to differentiate you from the competition, and Telehealth also offers a number of benefits for clients (think better access to care and therefore, better health outcomes) and your practice (think reduced no-shows and a healthier bottom line).

 And how do you get started?
-It can be as simple as making use of the Telehealth features that are integrated within your practice management software.
+It can be as simple as making use of the Telehealth features that are integrated into your practice management software.
 At Power Diary, for example, we have built our Telehealth service from the ground up and offer it as part of our software solution, free of charge.

-With the technical component out the way, it gets simpler.
+With the technical component out of the way, it gets simpler.
 You’ll need to brainstorm services that you can offer via video visits such as guiding clients through exercises remotely to help them recover from surgery or to address chronic conditions.
 These exercises can cover a range of potential outcomes including strengthening, balance, flexibility, and functional mobility exercises.

 In addition to offering a seamless Telehealth service, you can also up your practice’s game.
 We’ve recently published two helpful articles to help get you on track.
 The first, Giving Your Clients Confidence in a Post-COVID World, will give you actionable tips to improve the client experience in terms of feeling safe and confident when visiting your practice.
 The second, 9 Ways to Brighten Up Your Waiting Room, offers budget-conscious ways to give your practice a mini re-vamp as you return to normal.